Junior Project Manager - IT-Online

 - Demonstrate a willingness to understand the products.

-- Demonstrate a willingness to understand the Interfront software release process and become enabled to manage a release to the client.
+- Demonstrate a willingness to understand the company software release process and become enabled to manage a release to the client.